somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 <img width=640 src="./fig/histgram_of_dataset_all.png"/>

-In the traing dataset, there is near ten times difference among 43 labels(classes).
+In the training dataset, there is near ten times difference among 43 labels(classes).
 Therefore it is possible that training under this dataset can not be equal condition for each labels.

 Moreover, some labels may have shortage of sample number to adequately train.